DRAGON BALL Z: KAKAROT on Steam - User reviews, Price & Information

 DRAGON BALL Z: KAKAROT is not playable on Linux.

-DRAGON BALL Z: KAKAROT offers both single-player and multi-player modes.
+DRAGON BALL Z: KAKAROT is a single-player game.

 DRAGON BALL Z: KAKAROT does not support mods via Steam Workshop.